kocheick/shevapro-website/docs/markdown-implementation.md

 - `thumbnailUrl`: The filename of the thumbnail image (stored in `/assets/images/`)
 - `tags`: A list of tags associated with the article
 - `posted`: Whether the article should be displayed (true/false)
-- `isproject`: Whether the article is a portfolio project (true) or a blog post (false)
+- `layout`: The layout component to use for rendering

 ## Implementation

 ### Data Model

-Both portfolio and blog articles use the same `Article` data model:
+All articles use the same `Article` data model:

 ```kotlin
 data class Article(